John Kelly (running back): Sophomore year

 As a sophomore in the 2016 season, Kelly started the season in a similar role to the previous year as Hurd and Kamara both returned.
 He made his season debut in the 2016 Pilot Flying J Battle at Bristol against Virginia Tech.
 In the 45–24 victory, he had one carry for four yards and a touchdown.
 Later on, an opportunity arose for Kelly, as Hurd had some team issues and did not play in the game against Texas A&M. In the game against Texas A&M, Kelly was the second running back behind Kamara.
-He had 13 carries for 89 yards and a touchdown in the 2OT loss.
+He had 13 carries for 89 yards and a touchdown in the double overtime loss.
 After a quiet game against Alabama, he had 14 carries for 94 yards in a loss against South Carolina.
 After the loss, Hurd quit the team and Kelly firmly took the role as the second running back.
 In the game against Tennessee Tech, he had seven carries for 104 yards and a touchdown.
 After some solid performances to close the regular season, he had 15 carries for 70 yards and a touchdown in the victory over Nebraska in the 2016 Music City Bowl.
 Overall, in his sophomore season, Kelly had 98 carries for 630 yards and five touchdowns.

 Junior year

-With Kamara entering the 2017 NFL Draft, Kelly returned as the main running back for the Volunteers for the 2017 season.
+With Kamara entering the 2017 NFL draft, Kelly returned as the main running back for the Volunteers for the 2017 season.
 Kelly started the season sharing the backfield with Ty Chandler and Carlin Fils-Aime.
-In the season opener against Georgia Tech at Mercedes-Benz Stadium, Kelly had a career day in Tennessee's 42–41 2OT victory.
+In the season opener against Georgia Tech at Mercedes-Benz Stadium, Kelly had a career day in Tennessee's 42–41 double overtime victory.
 In the game, he had 19 carries for 128 yards and four rushing touchdowns and five receptions for 35 yards.
 In the 26–20 loss to Florida Gators, he had 19 carries for 141 yards and a rushing touchdown.
 In addition, he had six receptions for 96 yards in the game.
 On September 23, against Massachusetts, he had 25 carries for 101 yards and a touchdown.
 On September 30, against Georgia, he had 44 rushing yards and 47 receiving yards in the 41–0 loss.
 On November 4, he recorded 20 carries for 79 yards and two touchdowns against Southern Miss.
 On November 18, against LSU, he had 25 carries for 47 yards, three receptions for 31 yards, and threw a 10-yard pass in the 30–10 loss.
 In his final collegiate game, a 42–24 loss to Vanderbilt, he had 10 carries for 20 yards and a rushing touchdown.
 Overall, he finished the 2017 season with 778 rushing yards, nine rushing touchdowns, 37 receptions, and 299 receiving yards.
-On December 29, 2017, Kelly declared his intentions to enter the 2018 NFL Draft.
+On December 29, 2017, Kelly declared his intentions to enter the 2018 NFL draft.